 But this was more than just a historic home to the Costin’s.
 A love of theatre encouraged Jean, who had once played in Captain Jinks and the Horse Parade with Diana Barrymore and Gregory Peck, and Bill Costin, a Broadway producer, to start “The Middleburg Players,” which for over thirty years has encouraged local talent and produced shows.
 After Bill Costin’s death, Jean married Jay Gold and continues her involvement with the Middleburg Players to this day.
 (Jean has passed away since this was written.)

-The current owner now walks the old pine floors, sit before a glowing fire, and perhaps wonder who came before them at Briar Patch.
+The current owners now walk the old pine floors, sit before a glowing fire, and perhaps wonder who came before them at Briar Patch.
 Like many recent residents, Ellen Goldberg works in Washington but fell in love with the beauty and serenity of the Piedmont.
 Her goal has been realized in using this old home as a Bed and Breakfast.
+(Ellen no longer works in Washington since this was written.)

 Meanwhile, winter’s white blanket and the crimson geraniums of summer embrace yet another family…and another generation…to the door of Briar Patch where friends and visitors have received a warm welcome for almost two centuries.”